drone-plugins/drone-gcs/DOCS.md

 * `acl` - a list of access rules applied to the uploaded files, in a form of `entity:role`
 * `gzip` - files with the specified extensions will be gzipped and uploaded with "gzip" Content-Encoding header
 * `cache_control` - Cache-Control header
-* `metadata` - an arbitrary dictionary with custom metadata applied to all objects
+* `metadata` - an arbitrary dictionary of metadata applied to all objects

 The following is a sample configuration in your .drone.yml file: